Heterochromatic two-arm probabilities for metric graph Gaussian free fields: Heuristic for the heterochromatic two-arm exponent

-which explains the exponent of $N$ in Theorem \ref{theorem_four_point} restricted to the case $n\asymp 1$.
-In fact, this estimate indicates that to accommodate two distinct sign clusters with diameter $N$ from a pair of neighboring points, the energy cost is
+which explains the exponent of $N$ in Theorem \ref{theorem_four_point}.
+In fact, this estimate indicates that to accommodate two \textit{distinct} sign clusters with diameter $N$ originating from a pair of neighboring points, the energy cost is